The Basics of an Integrated Marketing Campaign

 Overloading Channels: Spreading your message too thin instead of focusing on the most effective ones.

-Measuring Success in Unified Marketing
+Measuring Success in Integrated Marketing

 To know whether your campaign is working, track both quantitative and qualitative metrics.